 - driver safety and tips on purchasing a car

-Former students also share their experiences to provide an accurate picture of the transition issues facing Year 12 students and each year the Competency Education staff work with the Year 12 students to review the course to ensure that it remains relevant and provides maximum advantages in a competitive environment.
+Former students also share their experiences to provide a picture of the transition issues facing Year 12 students.
+Each year the Competency Education staff work with the Year 12 students to review the course to ensure that it remains relevant and provides maximum advantages in a competitive environment.